 The outdoor market – open on Tuesdays/Thursdays from 8 am to 1 pm, and on Saturdays from 8 am to 7 pm – is located next to Porta Torre, the main entrance of the old town.

 After entering the town center, you will notice the incredible amount of cafés and shops that will make your holiday unforgettable.

 If you love fashion, you’ll be happy to know that Como has plenty of clothing stores for all budgets.
 Walk towards Piazza San Fedele and lose yourself in the delightful little streets of the town center, where you can sip a coffee together with the locals.

-Next, your trip can go on by heading to Piazza San Fedele, that was originally a wheat market and still hosts its Romanesque church, which dates back to 1120: the Basilica of San Fedele.
+Piazza San Fedele, originally a wheat market, is one of the main squares of Como and hosts a beautiful Romanesque church which dates back to 1120: the Basilica of San Fedele.
 If you happen to pass through this little square on Saturdays, you will have the chance to come across numerous stalls, where you can find some antiques and handcrafted items.

 If you are in Como and want to relax on a beach, you can go to Open, Lido di Villa Geno, a grassy beach that offers a beautiful view of the Como villas on the opposite bank.

 Also, you have the chance to take a boat tour to enjoy Lake Como from a unique point of view (remember that boat tours start from the pier nearby Piazza Cavour).
 You can choose between public or private tours, depending on your needs and the budget you have available.
 Notice that public boat service is perfect if you are on a day trip and want to reach other towns such as Argegno, Bellagio, Tremezzina or other towns of the lake.